-Also known as watering down, decreasing the concentration, a component of assimilative capacity.
+Also known as “watering down”, “decreasing the concentration”, a component of assimilative capacity.

 What is it?

 However, not all contaminants can be degraded quickly through natural processes and humans are now producing more waste in concentrated areas than can be adequately diluted and assimilated by the environment.
 Wastewater from communities and homes needs to go through a treatment process before it is released to the environment.
-Additionally, treating wastewater can produce by-products from heat and electricity.
+Additionally, treating wastewater can be used to produce by-products from heat and electricity.

 Although dilution is an important factor in wastewater management, dilution is not the solution to pollution.

-Is dilution regulated in Alberta?
+Is dilution regulated in Canada?